Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - Then log onto the virtual machine and inside the Server Manager, select File and Storage Services->Server->disks, you will now see the new disk you that you attached to the VM from the portal.
 Then right click it and initialize it.
     - Once initialized, again right click and select new volume, slect a drive letter and create.

-- **Adding a Virtual Network Interface/Secondary network interface to and existing Virtual Network**
+- **Adding a Virtual Network Interface/Secondary Network interface to and existing Virtual Network**
     - You can have a situation where you have two subnets of which one is public and the other is completely private
     - The rationale for adding another network interface would be to have the "public" subnet privately communicate with the second subnet
     - You can first create a virtual machine and while you create it create 2 subnets wiht the network